opengeospatial/ets-security-client10/scripts/README.md

 $ ruby scripts/saml-client.rb "<test endpoint URL>"
 ```

-Currently only WMS 1.1.1 is tested and supported.
+Currently only WMS 1.1.1 and WMS 1.3.0 have been tested and are supported.